glamboyosa/passwordless-auth-web/README.md

 npm start
 ```

+This will run the project on PORT 4000.

-then run ngrok.
+Then run ngrok.
 In the terminal where ngrok is running, run the following:

 ```bash
 ngrok http 4000